 There are a number of savings options available, they each have different tax rules and provide access to the money at various ages.
 We’ll explain their pros and cons and help you make the right choice.

-These are a tax-efficient way to build up savings for a child and can be opened for any child under 18 born on or after 3 January 2011.
-The annual allowance (tax year 2022-23) is £9,000 which can be saved into a cash JISA or a stocks and shares JISA.
+These are a tax-efficient way to build up savings for a child and can be opened for any child under 18.
+If a child was born between 2002 and 2011, they might have a Child Trust Fund (CTF).
+These can be transferred into a Junior ISA.
+The annual allowance is £9,000 which can be saved into a cash JISA or a stocks and shares JISA.
+Your child can have one or both types of Junior ISA.

 These types of trusts are popular with parents and grandparents because the person setting up the account retains control until the child reaches 18.
 There is no annual limit to contributions in a bare trust, and money can be withdrawn at any time to pay for expenses such as school fees.
 The trust is taxed as belonging to the child.
 Because children don’t tend to earn money, it means growth and income is likely to be tax free.
 There is, however, an exception to this rule.
 When income of more than £100 a year is generated on money paid in by a parent, this will be treated as being earned by the parent and taxed at their marginal rate, so it often makes sense for the grandparents to save on the child’s behalf.